PERSONAL BENEFIT STATEMENTS

 we can pay you a retirement benefit we must have your proof of age on file.

 - Current New Jersey digital drivers license or New Jersey Digital Non-driver identification card

 - Current Pennsylvania or New York digital drivers license

 - Naturalization or Immigration Papers

-Unacceptable documentation includes expired documentation, out-of-state driver licenses, hospital birth certificates, marriage certificates, census records, baptisimal records, or affidavits from older family members.
+Unacceptable documentation includes military records, expired documentation, out-of-state driver licenses (except PA and NY), hospital birth certificates, marriage certificates, census records, baptisimal records, or affidavits from older family members.